ali-pour-amir/ali-pour-amir.github.io/_pages/about.md

 ---

 ### Early Career as a Researcher
+During my 2 years of postdoc work, I led the design and development in the [SDFLMQ](https://ali-pour-amir.github.io/projects/project-1/) project.
+SDFLMQ is a semi-decentralized federated learning framework that uses MQTT for communication and data exchange.
+SDFLMQ is designed to be lightweight, and suitable for constrained systems at the edge to perform FL at faster pace with marginal power consumption and memory cost.
+Aside to SDFLMQ, I collaborated in various other projects, including [FEDORA](https://ieeexplore.ieee.org/abstract/document/11115144) -- A Federated Ensemble Reinforcement Learning for DAG-based task offloading and resource allocation in MEC, and [MQTT2EdgePeer](https://ieeexplore.ieee.org/abstract/document/10701428) -- a Robust and Scalable Brokerless Peer-to-Peer Edge Middleware for Topic-Based Publish/Subscribe.
+I also served as the chair organizer of the [218 Colloquium: A workshop on the synergy between AI and Software Engineering](https://www.acfas.ca/archives/evenements/congres/activites/88828) at the well-known ACFAS 92nd Congress, in Montreal, Canada.

 I worked for 4 years as a research intern and later a research and teaching assistant at [LCIS](https://esisar.grenoble-inp.fr/en/research/lcis-laboratory).
 I worked on various subjects including deep learning-based side-channel analysis, and machine learning and deep learning techniques to improve cryptographic data processing for constrained cyber-physical systems.